Space Ghost

-Space Ghost (Tad Ghostal) is a fictional superhero created by Hanna-Barbera Productions in the 1960s for TV network CBS.
-He was designed by Alex Toth.
+Space Ghost is a superhero created by Hanna-Barbera Productions.
+He was designed by Alex Toth for the animated series of the same name.
 In his original incarnation, he was a superhero who, with his teen sidekicks, Jan and Jace, and Blip the monkey, fought supervillains in outer space.
 In the 1990s, Space Ghost was brought back as a host for his own fictional late-night talk show, Space Ghost Coast to Coast, on Cartoon Network, Adult Swim and GameTap.
 In the 2000s, he was revamped as a serious superhero once again in a mini-series by DC Comics.

 Television series

 Space Ghost and Dino Boy

 The original series debuted in September 1966.
-Space Ghost was voiced by Gary Owens, who is best known for being the announcer for Rowan & Martin's Laugh-In.
+Space Ghost was voiced by Gary Owens, who is best known as the announcer for Rowan & Martin's Laugh-In.

 In the original series, Space Ghost was an intergalactic crime fighter from the Ghost Planet.
-He had the ability to be invisible (Inviso Power) (via his belt), fly, and survive in space.
-His principal weapons were his power bands which displayed multiple beam-based attacks including heat, cold, magnetism, energy, and force among others.
-Space Ghost's sidekicks are Jan (voiced by Ginny Tyler), Jayce (voiced by Tim Matheson), and their pet monkey Blip (vocal effects provided by Don Messick).
+He had the ability to become invisible (referred to as "Inviso Power") via his belt, fly, and survive in space.
+His principal weapons were his power bands which generated beam-based attacks including heat, cold, magnetism, energy, and force among others.
+Space Ghost's sidekicks are Jan (voiced by Ginny Tyler), Jace (voiced by Tim Matheson), and their pet monkey Blip (vocal effects provided by Don Messick).

 Space Ghost would fight such recurring supervillains as: